bevyengine/rfcs/rfcs/45-stageless.md

 Core building blocks—stages, run criteria, and states—are presented as independent but actually have tons of hidden internal coupling.
 All this coupling frequently comes to bite users in the form of surprising limitations, unexpected side effects, and indecipherable errors.

-This is a holistic redesign that seeks to neatly fix these problems, with clear boundaries between system configuration, storage, execution, and flow control.
+This is a holistic redesign seeks to neatly fix these problems, with clear boundaries between system configuration, storage, execution, and flow control.

+This proposal can summarized as:

+- Remove stages.
+- Make "system set" NotAContainer™ and include them in the descriptor API.
+- Store systems in a central resource.
+- Make exclusive systems "normal" and use them for high-level flow control. (e.g. commands, state transitions, fixed timestep, turn queues, etc.)
+- Replace run criteria with immutable, `bool`-returning conditions.

 ## Motivation